soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 </p>

-In 2018, no doubt, we are still way far from that advanced tech now, though we are slowly becoming the cyborg with supercomputer in our pocket.
+No doubt, we are still way far from that kind of advanced tech in 2018, though we are slowly becoming the cyborg with supercomputer in our pocket.
 Inspired by Ghost in the Shell, I think we should try to turn our brain into composable and functional brains by starting to view everything as a function, and iterate it like a machine.
 So we can solve the information/signal overload in this digital age.

 I believe the future of human thinking is to decentralize ourselves.
 Like Ghosts in the Shell, as a whole.